rediscover barefoot running, learn about minimal running footwear

 Use

 After trying the shoes on the looks became less important.
 The shape is simply perfect.
 There’s enough room for your toes, your Achilles Tendon can work unhindered due to the low rear profile and the sheepskin is amazing.
 They are very, very comfortable but still very minimalistic.
-And after getting used to watching them on your feet, you actually
+And after getting used to watching them on your feet, you actually start liking the looks as well.
+If you want them to be completely neutral you can just order them black/black, though.

 The sole is perhaps a bit thick (6 mm. / 0.236 in.) compared to some of the other reviewed shoes, but it’s definitely not criminal.
 And the sheepskin does offers something quite different.
 To make an indirect reference to another company designing minimal shoes at the moment the sheepskin feels a lot like being barefoot on grass.
 It bends, turns and struggles but still feels very soft underneath your feet.
 It’s like touching the ground a bit differently each time.
 I thought it would flatten as the sheepskin wore out, but the insole proofed itself to be very strong.
 It still had its “living” structure after 100 km.
 (62.1 miles) of running.